48 Hours in Ljubljana: The perfect getaway for history and nature lovers

 • Attended free performances and danced with locals in Cuba.

-Just search for free activities for your destination and chances are someone has made a nice list for you already.
-Here are some examples
+Just search for free activities in your destination and chances are someone has made a nice list for you already.

 Paid Experiences

 Paying for experiences or activities can add up quickly, especially if you're travelling as a family.
 Make use of family passes (if available).
 Look out for special deals and discount coupons.
-If you travel in a group, you may also pay to book a private tour and share the cost.
-Definitely shop around.
+If you travel in a group, it may also pay to book a private tour and share the cost.
+Shop around - here are some of the service providers we have used and can recommend:

 Have you seen our other articles about Slovenia?